telerik/blazor-docs/components/pdfviewer/overview.md

 ## Toolbar

 The [PdfViewer toolbar can render built-in and custom tools]({%slug pdfviewer-toolbar%}).
-The default tools are related to the built-in features such as:
+The default tools enable the built-in features such as:

-* Paging
-* Text selection
-* Search
-* Print
-* Zoom and pan
+* Page, zoom and pan documents
+* Search and select text
-* Open and download
+* Print, download and open local PDF files

 ## Large File Support